 Dan was boundlessly curious and generous, and maintained a wide ranging sense of humor until the very end.
 He was a natural storyteller.
 Since his retirement, he could be found outside in his garden, shooing away birds and small animals, or inside watching the Pittsburgh Steelers, although he always assumed they were going to lose.
 While he was generally pessimistic about humanity in the abstract, he loved nothing more than talking to someone new, and asking them questions about their lives.
 Dan derived great joy and meaning from his relationships with his parents, his wife and his daughters.
 That was enough for him.

 He is survived by his wife of 44 years, Terry Switzer Chilko; his daughter Kate Chilko, son-in-law Andrew Sylvester, and grandsons Samuel and Finnegan, of Morgantown; his daughter Emily Chilko and son-in-law Josh Kelley, of Morgantown; his sister Karen Foose and brother-in-law Harry Foose of The Villages, FL; as well as several nieces and nephews.
 He was preceded in death by his parents, Sue (Madera) Chilko and Milan Chilko, and his younger brother, Paul Joseph Chilko.

 A celebration of Dan's life will take place at McCulla Funeral Home on Saturday, January 18th.
 Friends may gather at 10:00 AM with the service beginning at 10:30 AM.

 In lieu of flowers, contributions can be made to the Alzheimer's Association at www.act.alz.org.

-To send flowers to the family of Daniel Chilko, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Daniel Chilko, please visit Tribute Store